 So many veggie combos are amazing roasted, and not just root veggies anymore.
-In this recipe we roasted brussel sprouts and butternut squash and top off it’s already sweet flavor, with a drizzle of maple syrup.
+In this recipe we roasted Brussels sprouts and butternut squash and top off its already sweet flavor, with a drizzle of maple syrup.
 I mean are we talking dinner or dessert here.

-Peeling and cutting a butternut squash is tedious, if your grocery store has them already peeled go for it.
+Peeling and cutting butternut squash is tedious if your grocery store has them already peeled go for it.
 Then all you need is a good sharp knife to cut it into cubes.

 Now just toss them in some olive oil and garlic.
 Place them on a cookie sheet and roast for about 40 minutes.

 When they are still hot, drizzle the real maple syrup over the mixture.

 Season with some salt and pepper and your side dish is finished.
 Easy Peasy.

 I even made these earlier in the day and heated them for my kids, still delicious.
 I just love roasted brussels sprouts.

 Other roasted vegetable dishes you want to try

 - 2 cups Brussels sprouts, trimmed and cut in half